coherentgraphics/cpdf-binaries/README.md

 cpdf-binaries
 =============

+**Download the "master" zip by clicking Code --> Download Zip.
+Do not download a versioned tag.**

 PDF Command Line Tools binaries for Linux, Mac, Windows.

 For non-commercial use only.
 See the file LICENSE for details.
 For commercial